-In some countries, silkworms are readily available from specialised pet shops and online retailers (Buy live silkworms from Amazon.com ).
-Silkworms are quiet, slow-moving, fairly odourless, need little maintenance and relatively small amounts of space.
+In some countries, silkworms are readily available from specialized pet shops and online retailers (Buy live silkworms from Amazon.com ).
+Silkworms are quiet, slow-moving, fairly odorless, and need little maintenance and relatively small amounts of space.

 - Hatchling / first instar 3 mm

 - Second instar 9 – 19 mm / 3/8 – 3/4 ” (small silkworms)